 Where to Spend a Rainy Day in London

 British weather is notorious for its severely bipolar conditions; freezing one minute, then the next you wouldn’t look out of place with an ice cream whilst topping up your tan.
-Let me show you my favourite places to go when the heavens open and suddenly, you need to re-evaluate your plans.
+Let me show you my favourite places to go when the heavens open and suddenly, you need to re-evaluate your plans with a list of where to spend a rainy day in London.

 “Ah, it’s raining again” – The phrase uttered many a time; ruining weekends and those long-awaited plans that were meant to be the hot topic in the office on Monday at lunchtime.
 It’s a general consensus that when it rains, you stay inside – typically at your/someone’s house playing a board game or watching the television through lack of information or inspiration, yes?
 Swap the heated family feud that erupts in an intense match of monopoly, and replace it with a far more fun and incredibly less stressful time in the capital, undercover.
 “But where, Mr Blog Writer Guy!?” – Good question.
 Let me help you.